opengeospatial/CoverageProcessAnalytics/README.md

-[Earth Science Information Partners (ESIP)](https://www.esipfed.org/), a community of data and information technology professionals, and the Open Geospatial Consortium (OGC), the leader in location standards, are organizing an agile development sprint to advance APIs for analytics on coverages, arrays, and gridded data.
+[Earth Science Information Partners (ESIP)](https://www.esipfed.org/) and the [Open Geospatial Consortium (OGC)](https://www.opengeospatial.org/) are organizing an agile development sprint to advance APIs for analytics on coverages, arrays, and gridded data.

 The Coverage Processing and Analysis API Sprint will be co-located with the [2020 ESIP Winter Meeting](https://2020esipwintermeeting.sched.com/info), which draws Earth Science data and information professionals from across the public, private, and academic sectors.